Hazardous Material Spill Prevention

 The CRWP has identified hazardous materials spills as being a high-risk factor that could affect drinking water quality in the Clackamas River watershed.
 Potential spills from commercial and industrial areas, railroad lines, transportation activities along I-205, HWY 26 (crosses North Fork of Deep Creek near the junction of HWY 26 and 212), HWY 211 and HWY 212/224, and road bridges crossing the Clackamas River are of particular concern.

-Spill Prevention Program
+Hazardous Materials Spill Prevention Program

 The Clackamas Industrial Area is an area of particular concern.
 This is because many of the businesses in the industrial area are less than a quarter of a mile away from the Clackamas and due to the fact that there are a large number of stormwater drains as well as four small tributary creeks (Rock, Sieben, Carli, and Cow Creeks) that drain the Industrial Area.
 These stormdrains outfalls and tributaries enter the river just upstream of four drinking water intake which combined provide drinking water to over 300,000 people in Clackamas and Washington Counties.
 Therefore when chemicals spill on a property or street, it can travel quickly to the river.

 In 2016 the CRWP received a State Revolving Fund Drinking Water Protection Grant to develop outreach materials and technical assistance programs for industrial customers in this area around hazardous material spill prevention.
-Find out more about this program below.
+See what the CRWP and the Pollution Prevention Resource Center (PPRC) accomplished this past year CRWP Final Report 24-25 Final.

 Outreach Materials